ericwbailey/sublime-snippets/README.md

 sublime-snippets
 ================

-A snippet library for Sublime Text built with thoroughness and accessibility in mind.
-This collection of snippets tries to capture sensible presets for web design/development, in the order of what I would consider most useful.
+A comprehensive snippet library for [Sublime Text](http://www.sublimetext.com/) built with thoroughness and accessibility in mind.
+This collection of snippets tries to capture sensible presets for web design/development, in the order of what I would consider most useful for my day-to-day work.

 As opposed to something like [Emmet](http://emmet.io/) (which is an absolutely wonderful plugin), this strives to be a little slower, more verbose, and more opinionated.
 The cleverness of, and gains in speed with Emmet-style string expansion are oftentimes at the expense of a sloppier, more inaccessible greater whole.

 ## Approach

+### Modular
+Because I am ~~bad at coding~~ a fan of modular-based approaches, each snippet is self-contained so the project can be a little more adaptable and portable for future efforts.

 ### Commenting and legibility
 Verbosity is nice.
 Major HTML sectioning elements and complicated embeds/forms/etc. have start of/end of commenting to help when wayfinding when coding or inspecting.
 Remove if you need to shave size for larger-scale sites.